Good Weights: Proactive, Adaptive Dead Reckoning Fusion for Continuous and Robust Visual SLAM: Conclusion

 In practice, visual information is not constant.
 When enough good features are tracked, visual residuals are reliable and dominate the optimization.
 When features are few or mismatched, the visual Jacobian ${J_v}$ becomes weak, yielding an ill-posed optimization problem \cite{triggs1999bundle}.
 DR provides continuous motion estimates but suffers from drift over long horizons.
 If DR is always weighted the same, it either dominates and pulls the estimate off track, or becomes too weak to help when vision fails.

 This motivates the use of an adaptive scheme.
-Rather than altering the visual covariances which would require complex per-feature uncertainty modeling \cite{Qiu2024MACVOMC} and extensive tuning as often seen in sensor fusion approaches \cite{ebadi2023present, Nubert2025HolisticFT}, we keep $\Sigma_v$ fixed and instead regulate the contribution of DR through a global measure of visual tracking quality.
+Rather than altering the visual covariances which would require complex per-feature uncertainty modeling \cite{Qiu2024MACVOMC} and extensive tuning as often seen in sensor fusion approaches \cite{ebadi2023present, Nubert2025HolisticFT}, the visual covariance $\Sigma_v$ is kept fixed, and the contribution of DR is regulated through a global measure of visual tracking quality.